Deputies looking for women who tried to pay with counterfeit money in Murrells Inlet

 A clerk at Hurricane Liquor in Murrells Inlet said two women gave him three $50 bills to make a purchase, according to the Georgetown County Sheriff’s Office.

-Deputies said the clerk tested the bills and found discovered they were fake.
-The money was returned, and the women left the store.
+Deputies said the clerk tested the bills and discovered they were fake.
+The money was retained, and the women left the store.

 If you recognize the women, you are asked to contact the Georgetown County Sheriff’s Office at 843-546-5102.